Be My Mistake

-"Be My Mistake" is a song by British indie rock band, The 1975.
+"Be My Mistake" is a song by British indie rock band, the 1975.
 The track is the sixth song on their third studio album, A Brief Inquiry into Online Relationships.
 Despite not being an official single from the album, it charted on the New Zealand and U.S. rock charts.

-Meaning
+Background

 In a November 2018 interview with Pitchfork, lead singer Matty Healy described "Be My Mistake" as a song about guilt.
 Healy further explained "It’s about when you are a young person and you struggle sometimes to figure out what you really want.
 And sometimes, like a lot of things, it requires you to make a mistake before you actually understand what you have."
 Healy described Nick Drake as an influence for the song.